JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

-Stick, paddle and keypad inputs are supported.
+Stick, paddle and keypad inputs are supported by the emulator.

 ### Stick